GSA/idmanagement.gov/_implement/yubikey-guide.md

 <!-- Start of Section 4 -->

-## First-time setup for new device/PIN creation Windows
+## First-time setup for new device PIN creation Windows

 ### Step 1 - Install YubiKey Manager